eclipse-tractusx/eco-pass-kit/docs/page-adoption-view.md

 - Commercial Information
 - Operational Information
 - Sources
-- Additional Data (An generic node structure that allow the representation of non-standardized data)
+- Additional Data (A generic node structure that allows the representation of non-standardized data)

 This data model is based on the new proposed Ecodesign Regulation ([ESPR-2022](https://commission.europa.eu/energy-climate-change-environment/standards-tools-and-labels/products-labelling-rules-and-requirements/sustainable-products/ecodesign-sustainable-products_en)) from March 30th, 2022 and is continuously adapted to the basic conditions over time.
 Amendments to this regulation came from the Council of the European Union ([Council Amendment](https://data.consilium.europa.eu/doc/document/ST-9014-2023-INIT/en/pdf)) from May 15th, 2023 and the European Parliament ([Parliament Amendment](https://www.europarl.europa.eu/doceo/document/TA-9-2023-0272_EN.html)) from July 12th, 2023 and is shown at specific points in the model.
 However, the main basis remains the version from the Committee.

 #### Link to current model

 The semantic models are located [here](https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/io.catenax.generic.digital_product_passport/).
-For each version there is a separated directory containing the ttl-file and a generated samples.
-The latest version available is the `v3.0.0` which sets the bases of all the other abstractactions of the Digitial Product Pass at the moment like the `Battery Pass v4.0.0` that imports several aspects from the DPP Aspect.
+For each version there is a separated directory containing the ttl-file and a generated sample.
+The latest version available is the `v3.0.0` which sets the base of all the other abstractactions of the Digital Product Pass at the moment like the `Battery Pass v4.0.0` that imports several aspects from the DPP Aspect.

 #### Example Payload